medavox/kotlin-rust-guide/src/macros.md

 Rust uses macros a lot as they provide ways to shorten code, and provide variadic and optional parameters, and also overloaded methods.
 Macros are invoked by the macro name then an exclamation mark, i.e. `example!`.

+Macros don't exist in Kotlin; the nearest equivalent might be Kotlin Symbol Processing.

 Macros can be used like functions `example!()` but anything can follow the exclamation mark as macros are very powerful, for example:

 ```rust,ignore